emrgcl/emrgcl.github.io/_drafts/Enable-DevOps-for-Azure-Automation.markdown

 ---
 layout: post
-title:  "Enable DevOps (Source Control) for Azure Autoamtion"
+title:  "Enable DevOps (Source Control) for Azure Automation"
 date:   2022-10-13 09:05:42 +0300
 categories: Azure DevOps AzureAutomation
 ---
 > Do you need a better (**DevOps**) way to manage **Azure Automation runbooks**?
 In this post we will integrate Azure Automation With **Azure Devops**, start managing our runbooks using VSCode & Git.We will also discuss and decide a branching strategy based on **Git Flow**.
 Spend an hour with me to enhance your Azure Automation Workflow management.

-## Branching Strategy and Automatio Runbooks.
+## Branching Strategy and Automation Runbooks.
 Before integrating source control for our beloved runbooks, we need to decide on how to manage the source aka.
 "Branching Strategy".